import matplotlib.pyplot as plt

 2880px-Standard_deviation_diagram_micro.svg.png

-Here we disccus the more general casse moving away from the Gaussian assumption.
 Let’s suppose you have an estimator of the quantity of interest, \(\hat{\theta}(x_1, x_2, ..., x_n)\) based on \(n\) measurements.
-Additionally, let’s say that you don’t know the true value \(\theta\) but for a given value of \(\theta\) you know what the pdf of \(\hat{\theta}\) would be, \(g(\hat{\theta};\theta)\). central.png
+Additionally, let’s say that you don’t know the true value \(\theta\) but for a given value of \(\theta\) you know what the pdf of \(\hat{\theta}\) would be, \(g(\hat{\theta};\theta)\) (let the cdf for this pdf be \(G(\hat{\theta};\theta)\)).

 (the following discussion follows Cowan Chap.
 9).

-Now we can talk about the probabilities: $\(\alpha = P(\hat{\theta} ≥ u_{\alpha}(\theta))= \int_{u_{\alpha}(\theta)}^{\infty} g(\hat{\theta};\theta)d\hat{\theta}\)\( In words \)\alpha\( is the probability to observe \)\hat{\theta} > u_{\alpha}\( on the other side of the probability distribution, we can define \)\(\beta = P(\hat{\theta} ≤ u_{\beta}(\theta))= \int_{-\infty}^{u_{\alpha}(\theta)} g(\hat{\theta};\theta)d\hat{\theta}\)$
+Now we can talk about the probabilities: $\(\alpha = P(\hat{\theta} ≥ u_{\alpha}(\theta))= \int_{u_{\alpha}(\theta)}^{\infty} g(\hat{\theta};\theta)d\hat{\theta}\)\( In words \)\alpha\( is the probability to observe \)\hat{\theta} > u_{\alpha}\(.
+On the other side of the probability distribution, we can define \)\(\beta = P(\hat{\theta} ≤ u_{\beta}(\theta))= \int_{-\infty}^{u_{\beta}(\theta)} g(\hat{\theta};\theta)d\hat{\theta}\)$

 Types Confidience Intervals